albertvisser/scripts/readme.rst

     a function to upgrade SciTE to the specified version (after downloading).

     a function to (re)build SciTE to the specified version (after downloading).
     I needed this after upgrading my system to 64-bit, since the download binary is 32-bit.

     a function that reads entries from a config file (called ``arcstuff.ini``, example present) to build an archive containing backups of selected data files.

     a function to set up a Python source tree in a standardized way (really?)

+**unittests/**

+    the scripts in this directory contain the unit tests for the invoke scripts and check-repo.py

 **www.py**